SWATGenXSWATGenX

 • CONUS watershed exploration and USGS / HUC-based selection

-• Screening layers for streamflow status, drought, precipitation, population, cropland, and streams
+• Screening layers for streamflow status, observed water quality, PFAS, drought, precipitation, population, cropland, and streams

 • Automated PDF watershed reports